rpkamp/mailhog-behat-extension/README.md

-When I open the latest email with subject "Hello world" When I open the latest email from "sender@domain.example" with subject "Hello world" When I open the latest email to "recipient@domain.example" with subject "Hello world"
+When I open the latest email with subject "Hello world" When I open the latest email from "sender@domain.example" with subject "Hello world" When I open the latest email to "recipient@domain.example" with subject "Hello world" When I open the latest email with body "body"
+When I open the latest email with subject "subject" and body "body" When I open the latest email from "sender@domain.example" to "recipient@domain.example" When I open the latest email from "sender@domain.example" with body "body" When I open the latest email to "recipient@domain.example" with body "body" When I open the latest email from "sender@domain.example" with subject "subject" and body "body" When I open the latest email to "recipient@domain.example" with subject "subject" and body "body" When I open the latest email from "sender@domain.example" to "recipient@domain.example" with subject "subject" and body "body"
 Then I should see "Hello world" in the opened email Then I should see an attachment with filename "lorem-ipsum.pdf" in the opened email
 ```